develerik/git-credential-1password/README.md

 - Support selecting the vault to use (maybe even multiple)
 - Maybe an interactive mode for each operation
+- Evaluate the `--cache` parameter introduced in the latest 1pass cli release
 <!--No changes are currently planned.-->

 ## Contributing